pmcollins/gumdrop/gumdrop.common/README.md

 nested objects.
 To handle the creation of these sub-objects, Gumdrop provides [InstanceBuilder](gumdrop/common/builder/InstanceBuilder.java).

-To take an example where we populate a `List` of `Name`s:
+To take an example where we populate a `List` of `Name` objects:

 ```java

 Builder<Name> nameBuilder = new Builder<>(Name::new);
 nameBuilder.addSetter("first", Name::setFirst);
 nameBuilder.addSetter("last", Name::setLast);

 Builder<List<Name>> listBuilder = new Builder<>(ArrayList::new);
 listBuilder.addMember("name", List::add, nameBuilder);

 InstanceBuilder<List<Name>> listInstance = new InstanceBuilder<>(listBuilder);

 InstanceBuilder<?> b1 = listInstance.constructAndSet("name");
 b1.applyString("first", "foo");
 b1.applyString("last", "bar");

 InstanceBuilder<?> b2 = listInstance.constructAndSet("name");
 b2.applyString("first", "baz");
 b2.applyString("last", "glarch");

 List<Name> list = listInstance.getObject();
 assertEquals(List.of(new Name("foo", "bar"), new Name("baz", "glarch")), list);

 ```

-The functionality in above example doesn't have much direct use, but it should illustrate what happens when a `[` is reached during JSON deserialization, or when an array argument is posted in a web form.
+The functionality above should illustrate how Gumdrop handles a `[` reached during JSON deserialization, or when an array argument is posted in a web form.

 For more examples, see [BuilderTests](../gumdrop.test/gumdrop/test/common/BuilderTests.java) and others.